 Believe in Change: Our Monday 6-week course in meditation and Buddhism.

-BY PRE-BOOKING ONLY!
+Please note that the classes are BY PRE-BOOKING ONLY!
 Very sorry, we will not be able to admit anyone who hasn’t booked.
-For booking see below.
+Booking details will be posted when the date is announced.

 The course is by voluntary donation which you can make when you arrive.